tgfrerer/island/README.md

   and recompiled when needed.
 When compiled in Debug mode, Vulkan validation layers are loaded by default.

-* **Hot-reloading**: An Island project is made from isolated c/cpp modules, each of which can be tweaked, re-compiled at runtime, and automatically hot-reloaded.
-The same applies to shader source files.

-* **Fast compile times**:  Because of Island's modular architecture, recompilation & reload often takes less than 1 second, while the project keeps running.
-Typically, compilation from scratch for the whole codebase takes less than 5 seconds, and (re)compilation of an app module takes less than a second.

-* **Static release binaries**: While Island is highly modular and dynamic when compiled for Debug, it can compile into a single, optimised static binary for Release.

-* **Rendergraph**: Rendering is structured using renderpasses.
+* **Rendergraph- based Architecture**: Rendering is structured using renderpasses.
 Renderpasses are executed on-demand and synchronised automatically by evaluating a rendergraph.
 If a renderpass is detected to have no effect on the final image, it is automatically pruned.
 For Debug targets, the rendergraph generates `.dot` files, which can be drawn using graphviz.

   ![graphviz-screenshot](resources/readme/graph_screenshot.png)

-* **GPU ray tracing** Island supports RTX via the *Khronos Vulkan raytracing extensions*.
-Creating acceleration structures and shader binding tables is automated and simplified as much as possible.
-Ray tracing shaders can be hot-reloaded.

-* **GPU mesh shaders** gives you - optional - access to Nvidia-specific extensions for mesh and task shaders.
-These can be used in regular graphics pipelines.

-* **Shader code debugging**: Shader code may be hot-reloaded too.
-  Island supports shader code hot-reloading for HLSL, GLSL, or SPIR-V shader source files.
-Any change in these files triggers a recompile, and (Vulkan) pipelines are automatically rebuilt if needed.
-  HLSL/GLSL Shaders may use `#include` directives.
-Error messages will point at file and line number, and include a brief listing with problematic lines highlighted in context.

-* **Code tweaks**: Near-instant in-code parameter tweaks for Debug builds (no need to recompile) by using a special `TWEAK()` macro.
+* **Static release binaries**: While Island is highly modular and dynamic when compiled for Debug, it can compile into a single, optimised static binary for Release.

 * **Multi-Window** Island allows you to hook up multiple swapchains to a single application.
 This is particularly useful for multi-window